Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

 \subsection{Weak approximation in the smooth locus}

 The following is a special case of weak approximation, which turns out to be all one needs to finish the proof.
 The basic idea is that when the central fiber is very singular, a base change and a birational modification will greatly improve the singularities.
 Then one just need to keep track of the Galois group action to get back to the original family. \begin{lem} Let $\pi: \mcX \to B$ be a standard model of families of cubic surfaces over a smooth projective curve $B$ and $s: B \to \mcX$ be a section.
 Let $b_1, \ldots, b_k, b_{k+1}, \ldots, b_m$ be finitely many points in $B$, and $\whts_j$, $k+1 \leq j \leq m$ be formal sections over the points $b_j, k+1\leq j \leq m$, which lie in the smooth locus of $\pi: \mcX \to B$.
 Assume that the section $s$ intersects the fibers over $b_{k+1}, \ldots, b_m$ in the smooth locus.
-Then given a positive integer $N$, there is a section $s': B \to \mcX$ such that $s'$ is congruent to $s$ modulo $\mfm_{B,b_i}^{N}$ for all $1 \leq i \leq k$, and congruent to $\whts_j$ modulo $\mfm_{B, b_j}^N$, for all $k+1 \leq j \leq m$. \end{lem} \begin{proof} First of all we may approximate all the formal sections over the points whose fibers have at worst du Val singularities.
-Indeed the section $s$ and the formal sections we need to approximate lie in the smooth locus over points other than $b_1, \ldots, b_k$ by assumption.
+Then given a positive integer $N$, there is a section $s': B \to \mcX$ such that $s'$ is congruent to $s$ modulo $\mfm_{B,b_i}^{N}$ for all $1 \leq i \leq k$, and congruent to $\whts_j$ modulo $\mfm_{B, b_j}^N$, for all $k+1 \leq j \leq m$. \end{lem} \begin{proof} By the iterated blow-up construction, keeping the jet data is the same as keeping section intersect certain exceptional divisors in the iterated blow-up, which, in turn, is equivalent to keeping the intersection numbers of the section with exceptional divisors in the iterated blow-up.
+In the following we will only use deformation/smoothing argument and we will only use a general deformation (i.e. without specialization) to prove the weak approximation result.
+Thus the intersection numbers are always kept.
+Since we start with a section which intersects the fibers over given points in the smooth locus, the section we produce by adding curves in the smooth locus of $\pi$ and smoothing also intersect the fibers over the given points in the smooth locus.
+Therefore we can reduce the general case to the case that $b_{k+1}, \ldots, b_m$ is just a single point $b\in B$.

+First of all we may approximate the formal section if the fiber over $b$ has at worst du Val singularities.
+Indeed the section $s$ and the formal section we need to approximate lie in the smooth locus over $b$ by assumption.
 So the statement follows from Theorem 1, \cite{BadReduction} and the fact that the smooth locus of log del Pezzo surfaces are strongly rationally connected \cite{XuSRC} (or Theorem 21, \cite{BadReduction} for the case of cubic surfaces).
-And the proof in \cite{BadReduction} is a deformation/smoothing argument.
-As a result, if the initial section one start with lies in the smooth locus over the points $b_{k+1}, \ldots, b_m$, the final section one has also lies in the smooth locus.
-We can also fix the jet data using the iterated blow-up construction.
-Thus we can find a section, which approximates the formal sections with jet data fixed and otherwise lie in the smooth locus.